-Under ISPM-15 standard, all non-manufactured wood and wood packaging materials (WPM) for export such as wooden pallets, dunnage and crating must be treated.
-In the heat treatment process, WPM must be heated until its internal temperature reaches 56 degree Celsius or more for 30 minutes.
-This is regarded as most effective and environmentally friendly way to destroy harmful pests from wood.
-With fumigation being phased out as a treatment option, others, such as dielectric or microwave heating are being looked at as possible solutions.
+According to ISPM-15, all solid wood and wood packaging materials (WPM) over 6 mm in thickness used for export, such as wooden pallets, dunnage and crating, must be treated.
+In the heat treatment process, WPM must be heated until its internal temperature reaches 56 degrees Celcius or more for 30 minutes.
+This is regarded as the most effective and environmentally friendly way to destroy harmful pests contained in wood.

-After the fumigation or heating treatment, WPM is stamped or branded with the internationally recognized IPPC mark.
+After the wood is treated, it is stamped or branded with the internationally recognized IPPC mark.
 The treatment method used and country of origin of WPM is also indicated by the mark.
-Included in this article is an example of an IPPC mark used in Canada.

-Both Canada and USA are members of IPPC and have adopted ISPM-15 regulations to maintain international obligations.
-Therefore, international shipment or any other transportation of WPM must be treated and marked with the IPPC mark.
-Pallets, crating or any other WPM that are shipped back and forth between Canada and the USA, however, are exempt from ISPM-15 requirements, while in the case of transporting these materials from Canada or the US to any other countries, ISPM-15 rules do apply.
+Both Canada and the United States are members of the IPPC and have adopted ISPM-15 regulations to maintain international obligations.
+Therefore, international shipments or any other transportation of WPM to other countries must be treated and marked with the IPPC mark.
+However, pallets, crating, or any other WPM that are shipped between Canada and the United States are exempt from the standard.

-North American businesses are concerned that ISPM-15 standard will likely come into effect for Canada-US cross-border pallet movements, at some point.
-While it was anticipated that the exemption would be waived in 2016 or 2017, the timeline for an enactment of ISPM-15 between Canada and the U.S. remains uncertain as of this time.
+North American businesses are concerned that at some point ISPM-15 will likely come into effect for Canada-U.S. cross-border pallet movements.
+While it was anticipated that the exemption would be waived in 2016 or 2017, the timeline for an enactment of ISPM-15 between Canada and the United States continues to remain uncertain.